peter-conalgo/freesurface/README.md

-### If you have ideas about what freesurface can be, add them here.

-There is a link to the right where you can make an issue.
-Just brain dump your ideas about how you think something like this could succeed.

-### What is the idea?
+# What is the idea?

 People born between  the 70s - 90s have been brought into a world where too many of our brightest feel disenfranchised and struggle to see a future for themselves.
 People born between the 40s - 60s are from a time where anyone who worked hard could find their way into a commodity that they could capitalize on.
 It's the thing that could universally provide satisfaction to anyone looking realize their potential.